Journey through the Bible

 Thank you to all the families who joined in with our Virtual Posada during Advent.
 Although we couldn't send figures of Mary and Joseph from house to house this year, we still managed to reflect on the journey Mary and Joseph made to Bethlehem in a modern, different way.

 Rev Mary Rolls is running an informal drop-in session for parents and carers to meet and chat over a coffee at St Wilfrid's Church after the school run from 8.45-10.30pm.
 ALL WELCOME.
 Please see the poster on the school noticeboard or church porch for the next few dates - reminders will also be posted in the school's weekly newsletter.

 Xplorers is a new after-school club set up by members of Thirsk Parish Team.
-It is held at St Wilfrid's Church in South Kilvington on Wednesdays and led by Rev Jill.
+It is held at St Wilfrid's Church in South Kilvington on Tuesdays and led by Rev Jill.
 The children have a snack and have fun learning more about Bible stories and characters and Christian values.
 In these pictures they have been making boxes of encouragement after learning about Paul's friend and helper, Barnabus.